learn-tdd-in/learntdd.in/react-native/index.md

     throw err;
 ```

 As our last setup step, let's clear out some of the default code to get a clean starting point.
-Delete `e2e/firstTest.spec.js`, and replace the contents of `App.js` with an empty `View`:
+Delete `e2e/firstTest.spec.js` and `__tests__/App-test.js`, and replace the contents of `App.js` with an empty `View`:

 ```jsx
 import React, { Component } from 'react';